-Reactive dyes for digital textile printing: the difference between MCT and VS dyes
+Black color reactive dyes for digital textile printing: the difference between MCT and VS dyes

-When it comes to reactive dyes in textile printing, the two dyes of choice are Monochlorotriazine (MCT) and Vinyl Sulfone (VS).
+When it comes to reactive dyes in textile printing, the two dyes of choice for black ink are Monochlorotriazine (MCT) and Vinyl Sulfone (VS).
 But what differentiates these dyes from one another and how does that work out in digital printing?
 What makes one solution better suited to certain companies and printing processes than the other?

 The chemical difference between MCT and VS